IllusionMods/BepisPlugins/ConfigurationManager/README.md

 It's recommended that you put all of your settings into BepInEx.ConfigWrapper, because they will be automatically saved and loaded on game restart.

 ### Example code
-Example code used in the Screenshot Manager (visible in the screen above).
+Example code used in the Screenshot Manager (visible in the screenshot below).
 [View full source](../Screencap/ScreenshotManager.cs).
 ```c#
 // Override display name and set a category
 [Category("Output resolution")]